Our Lab

 Proving the Potential

-Since 2021, we’ve built a proprietary, scalable bioprocess for growing pure mushroom mycelium.
-Our progress has been recognized with competitive research funding from leading national innovation and agrifood organizations, validating both our science and our potential to shape the future of food.
+Since 2021, Maia has built a proprietary, scalable bioprocess for growing pure mushroom mycelium.
+Our progress has been recognized with competitive research funding from leading international and national innovation, agrifood, and biotechnology organizations, validating both our science and our potential to shape the future of food.

 From Lab to Launch